V-Ravishankar23/circleci-trial-checklist/README.md

 8. Paste the sample configuration code into the `config.yml` file and commit it to your master branch
 9. Return to CircleCI and click “Start Building”
 10. You should be taken to your first build, and you can see the logs from the execution environment

-## &#9744; Install the CircleCI CLI
-The CircleCI CLI allows you to run CircleCI actions locally, such as validating your config file, running local builds, and operating on Orbs.
-Visit [this documentation](https://circleci.com/docs/2.0/local-cli/#section=configuration) for instructions on installing and using the CircleCI CLI.

 ## &#9744; Read our docs